onomyprotocol/onomy/deploy/testnet/seed.md

 ```
 ./init-seed-node.sh
 ```
-If other seeds were provided then the genesis.json was downloaded, if not then get the genesys file and replace /root/.onomy/config/genesis.json.
+If other seeds were provided then the genesis.json was downloaded, if not then download genesis file manually and replace it with $ONOMY_HOME/config/genesis.json

-* Expose monitoring
+* Optionally expose monitoring

 ```
 ./expose-metrics.sh